AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/email-templates.md

 ## Blocked emails {#blockedemails}

-From the **Blocked Emails** drop-down list for each user to select the types of email to block&nbsp;for&nbsp;them.
+From the **Blocked Emails** drop-down list for each user to select the types of email to block for them.

 ![](assets/options-for-blockedemails.png)